MelkoCollective/CDL_2020/Project_4_Ising_Annealer/README.md

 </p>

 The analysis shows (see our [Task 2 jupyter notebook](./Task_2.ipynb) for details) that a new hybrid schedule works best for the nearest neighbor random model, and the exponential schedule works best for the fully connected model.

+Timing of calculations for 10, 20, 21, 22, 50, 100 spins was done in [Google Colab notebook](./Week4_Task_123.ipynb) and clearly demonstrated that up to size 20 one can do a fast full-space calculation to obtain the exact ground state.
+Calculations above 25 are requiring too much memory to be done via brute force full-space calculations and after size 20 the annealing approach delivers the ground state energy much faster than full-space calculations.

 (**Challenge 1**) Finally, we apply the obtained knowledge to a particular model of fully connected ising model, which is the Mattis model ("glass").
 This challenge is implemented in the same jupyter notebook for Task 2.
 As expected, at the end of the annealing procedure we confirm that we've found the ground state by checking that 𝜉i is equal to  𝜎𝑖  up to a global sign, i.e. if we multiply the spin configuration elementwise with 𝜉, we will get all 1s, or all -1s.

 **Task 3: Electronic Structure Calculations using Generalized Ising Hamiltonians**